Skip to content

 • The project is currently funded through Construction.

-• Final Plans, Specifications, and Estimate are scheduled to be completed by December 2023.
+• Final Plans, Specifications, and Estimate are scheduled to be completed by the end of 2024.

 • Utility Coordination began in November 2020.
-Utility Relocations are anticipated to begin in late summer 2023 and continue through the 2024 construction season.
+Utility Relocations could begin in Fall 2024 and continue through the 2025/26 construction season.

-• Right-of-Way Appraisal & Acquisition certification is estimated to be completed by October 2023.
+• Right-of-Way Appraisal & Acquisition certification is estimated to be completed by Spring/Summer 2025.

-• Construction related to demolition and utility relocations are currently programmed to begin in Fall 2023 and will continue in 2024 along with the roadway construction.
+• Construction related to demolition and utility relocations will begin once utility agreements and ROW certifications are in place and will continue with the roadway construction through 2026.

 • Public Involvement will be ongoing through design and construction.